resbaz/nectar-cloud-lessons/Planning/lesson_VI.md

 They will know why snapshots are a somewhat imperfect backup medium.

 They will also see how to scale their machine to a larger one, and of course, shrink it down again.
-They will be able to share their images with others.

-Finally, they will understand that transient storage is not to be relied upon.

 ##Motivation

 The ability to make a copy of a running instance confers a whole lot of benefits: the ability to switch to a larger machine if needed, the ability to share copies with others, and to make somewhat imperfect backups.
-But there is the risk that if you use transient storage you could lose your data or worse.
-Not something you would desire!

 ##Story